 Students, faculty, and other affiliates have access to the New Mexico State University (NMSU) Library and its vast research collection of over 1.8 million volumes, as well as on-site use of their electronic journals and databases.
-The Doña Ana Community College libraries and facilities provide additional study spaces for students.
-In addition, Burrell students can utilize the NMSU Corbett Center Student Union, Activity Center, Aquatic Center, Tennis Center, Campus Health Center, and study spaces around campus.
+Group study rooms at NMSU's Zuhl Library are available to Burrell students.
+The Doña Ana Community College libraries and the NMSU Corbett Center Student Union are also available for student study.